matysek00/FindRingsAndAroma/README.md

 for x in Rings:
     x.Set_aromHOMA(alpha = 1)
-    # x.atom_ind holds the indicies of the atoms in th ring
+    # x.atom_ind holds the indicies to acces the ring atoms in the Atoms system

 rings.PlotRings(Rings, Atoms, inplot='aromHOMA')
 plt.show()